 By KBB.com Editors

-The 2013 Ford Flex is not your typical 7-passenger family vehicle, at least not if looks count for anything.
-Its long and boxy silhouette is reminiscent of the big station wagons of the 1960s and 1970s, plus it's lower to the ground than an SUV.
-And, while competitors like the Honda Pilot, Dodge Durango and Chevrolet Tahoe may tout their max towing or off-road ability, the Flex focusses on transporting people on paved surfaces.
+The 2014 Ford Flex is not your typical 7-passenger family vehicle, as you can tell just by looking at it.
+The silhouette – long, flat-sided, squared off – suggests the big station wagons of the 1960s and 1970s, and it sits lower and sleeker than a typical SUV.
+Competitors like the Honda Pilot, Dodge Durango and Chevrolet Tahoe can tout maximum tow ratings and off-road capability, but the Flex chooses to focus on transporting people over paved surfaces.
 It's striking and stylish as well as functional and useful – a fine combination similar to minivans and SUVs in capabilities, but clearly different from both.

-If you're looking for a family vehicle that is a modern equivalent of the classic American station wagon, the 2013 Ford Flex could be the one.
-It offers seating for six or seven, a range of models and prices, available all-wheel drive, and a turbocharged V6 EcoBoost engine.
+If what you'd really like is a modern interpretation of the classic American station wagon theme, the 2014 Ford Flex could be the one.
+It offers seating for six or seven, a range of trim levels and prices, available all-wheel drive, and a turbocharged V6 EcoBoost engine.

-If you need to tow more than 4,500 pounds or go venturing over rugged dirt tracks, the 2013 Ford Flex is not the best choice.
-The big V8-powered SUVs such as the Dodge Durango or Ford Expedition are better geared to these tasks, and may also offer more space inside.
+If you need to tow more than 4,500 pounds or go bounding over rugged, unpaved terrain, the 2014 Ford Flex is not your best choice.
+A big V8-powered SUV such as the Dodge Durango or Ford's own Expedition is better geared to those tasks.

-Driving Impressions Despite its wide body and long wheelbase, the 2013 Ford Flex feels pleasingly maneuverable and responsive.
-Its poise through tight turns is really quite impressive, and its smooth ride and...quiet interior add to the pleasant driving experience.
-Sway and body roll are kept in check by a taut suspension, big wheel and tire packages and the Flex's low-to-the-ground stance.
-The electric power steering has unusually good feel for such systems.
-Despite is boxy appearance, the Flex seems to slip through the air easily at freeway speeds, creating very little wind noise.
-The base 287-horsepower engine gives adequate acceleration but the EcoBoost's 365 horsepower is clearly quicker and adds an element of sportiness to the drive.
-And the 2013 Ford Flex's available all-wheel drive adds another level of assurance on slippery roads.
+Driving Impressions The 2014 Ford Flex manages to feel maneuverable and responsive despite its wide body and long wheelbase.
+Through tight turns, especially, it shows good poise, and its smooth ride and...... quiet interior help make for a pleasant driving experience.
+Sway and body roll are minimal thanks to taut suspension, big wheel and tire packages and the Flex's low-to-the-ground stance.
+Electric power steering often comes up short on feel, but this system works well.
+Despite its boxy appearance, the Flex seems to slip through the air easily at freeway speeds, creating very little wind noise.
+The base 287-horsepower engine gives adequate acceleration but the EcoBoost option is clearly stronger (365 horsepower) and adds an element of sportiness to the drive.
+An available all-wheel-drive system adds another level of assurance on slippery roads.

-When fitted with the middle-row captain's chairs instead of the bench, the console between can be equipped with a built-in refrigerator that holds up to seven 12-ounce cans.
+Pick the middle-row captain's chairs rather than the standard bench seat and the console in between can contain a built-in refrigerator that holds up to seven 12-ounce cans.
 And, with a low temperature of 23 degrees Fahrenheit, it can double as a mini ice cream cart.

 SYNC COMMUNICATIONS SYSTEM

-Ford took pains to make the 2013 Flex someplace special.
+Ford worked hard to make the 2014 Flex a special place to be.
 The inviting interior is functional, elegantly appointed and meticulously assembled.
-The restyle this year gives the instrument panel a clean and functional high-tech look, with the three screens for the new MyFord Touch system.
-Noteworthy features include the massive 4-panel Vista skylight.
-The 2nd-row and 3rd-row seats fold flat, but so does the right-front passenger seat, creating acres of cargo room.
-For hauling people, the front and middle rows provide spacious and comfy accommodations for four full-size adults, five in a pinch.
-Third-row occupants will find legroom snug.
+The new-last-year instrument panel is clean and functional, with the three screens for the new MyFord Touch system.
+A massive 4-panel Vista skylight is one of the noteworthy features.
+The 2nd-row and 3rd-row seats fold flat, and so does the right-front passenger seat, creating what feels like acres of cargo space.
+For hauling people, the front and middle rows provide spacious and comfortable accommodations for four, or five in a pinch.
+Third-row occupants will find legroom a little tight.Exterior

-The 2013 Ford Flex looks both functional and quirky, both edgy and timeless: Ford Country Squire wagon meets Mini Cooper.
-It's a box, for sure, but an elegantly detailed box, with aero-friendly contours around the edges and lower body.
-The new-this-year face is quite modernistic, with a strong horizontal character and the unusual decisions to downplay the headlights and put the Flex name in chrome across the nose.
-The aluminum-clad liftgate and optional contrasting-color roof are also strong visual elements.
-The Flex's flat, brick-like contours won't thrill everyone, but it's a distinctive and functional way to build a family hauler.
+The 2014 Ford Flex looks functional and quirky, a little edgy but still timeless.
+Think Ford Country Squire station wagon meets Mini Cooper.
+It's a box, for sure, but an elegantly detailed box, with aero-friendly contours and soft edges.
+The new-last-year face is quite modernistic, with a strong horizontal character and some unconventional treatments in the relatively subtle headlights and prominent Flex name in chrome across the nose.
+A liftgate clad in brushed aluminum and the optional contrasting-color roof are also strong visual elements.
+This "flying brick" shape may not appeal to everyone, but it's a distinctive and functional way to build a family hauler.

-The 2013 Ford Flex comes in three trim levels: SE, SEL and Limited.
+The 2014 Ford Flex comes in three trim levels: SE, SEL and Limited.
 Standard equipment includes keyless entry, a 6-way power driver's seat, tilt/telescoping steering wheel, Reverse Sensing System, fog lights, front and rear air conditioning, an MP3-compatible CD player, and a leather-wrapped steering wheel.
-Moving up to the top-of-the-line Limited trim brings heated front seats, a 10-way power driver's seat with memory, Sony Premium audio with Ford SYNC communications system, voice-activated navigation, leather interior, a power-folding 3rd-row seat, and 19-inch aluminum wheels.
-Standard safety equipment on all models includes inflatable 2nd-row safety belts and 3-row side-curtain airbags.
+Specifying the Limited trim adds heated front seats, a 10-way power driver's seat with memory, Sony Premium audio with Ford SYNC communications system, voice-activated navigation, leather upholstery, a power-folding 3rd-row seat, and 19-inch alloy wheels.
+Standard safety equipment includes 3-row side-curtain airbags and inflatable 2nd-row safety belts.

-Options for the Ford Flex vary by trim and include a 365-horsepower EcoBoost V6 (Limited), all-wheel drive (SEL and Limited), rearview camera, power rear liftgate, heated 2nd-row seats with power Autofold mode, 2nd-row captain's-chair seating with center-console refrigerator, 4-panel Vista roof, a contrasting painted top, remote start, a rear-seat DVD entertainment system, and Park Assist active parallel parking aid.
+Options for the 2014 Ford Flex vary by trim and include the 365-horsepower EcoBoost V6 (Limited only), all-wheel drive (SEL and Limited), a rearview camera, a power rear liftgate, heated 2nd-row seats with power Autofold mode, 2nd-row captain's chairs with a center-console refrigerator, a 4-panel Vista roof, a contrasting-color painted top panel, remote start, a rear-seat DVD entertainment system, and the Park Assist active parallel-parking aid.

-Depending on trim, Ford offers two engines and the choice of front-wheel drive (FWD) or all-wheel drive (AWD) on the 2013 Flex.
-The standard engine on all trims is a smooth and efficient 3.5-liter V6 with variable valve timing.
-Its 287 horsepower (modestly increased for 2013) is certainly adequate if not class-leading.
-Fuel economy is quite good with an estimated 17 mpg city and 24 highway.
+Across its trim levels, the 2014 Ford Flex offers a choice of two V6 engines (both with a 6-speed automatic transmission) and either front-wheel drive (FWD) or all-wheel drive (AWD).
+The standard engine is a smooth and efficient 3.5-liter V6 with variable valve timing.
+It makes 287 horsepower and is certainly adequate if not class-leading.
+Fuel economy is quite good for the vehicle's size with an estimated 17 mpg city and 24 highway.
 All-wheel-drive models earn slightly lower estimates.
-Optional on the Limited trim is the EcoBoost V6, which uses gasoline direct injection and twin turbochargers to produce an impressive 365 horsepower.
-A 6-speed automatic transmission is used throughout, and the EcoBoost engine is offered only with AWD.
+The Limited trim offers the option of the EcoBoost V6, which has twin turbochargers and direct injection to produce an impressive 365 horsepower.
+This EcoBoost engine is offered only with AWD.

 287 horsepower @ 6,500 rpm